rust-lang/rfcs/text/0000-rust-crate-ownership.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-The alternative here is mostly to continue as is.
+An alternative here is mostly to continue as is.
 This will become increasingly untenable as we add more and more crates; with the constant danger of internal crates becoming accidental artifacts that the ecosystem depends on.

+Another alternative is to ask teams to be clear about the level of support offered in their crates without standardizing the process.
+This could work, but could lead to less cross-team legibility and would be harder to track.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions